vvaradarajan/satori/src/static/Algorithm.md

 ![alt Text](http://45.55.0.197:88/images/TechStack.PNG)
 ### Methodology:
-1. Data driven design: Each channel is modelled as a data-structure, that contains the required information about each channel.
+1. Data driven design: Each channel is modelled as a data-structure.
 This structure contains all the information required, from the 'backend' - websockets, to the front-end, which is the charts.
 The main purpose of this single data-structure is to co-ordinate the programming across the technology stack.
-In this application the structure is:
+The data structure overview is:

 	+ Channel Name -the key
 	+ Web-socket-info - Information required to connect to the websocket
 	+ Class Name - The name of the program that controls the processing of the websocket message.
 Here it is a Python Class.
 	+ Chart Title - The title of the Chart on which the information is to be displayed.
 Here it is Google Chart on the UI

- The entire stack reads this data structure and performs accordingly.
-The data from this structure is distributed to the technology stack.
-The distribution is thru reading the stack directly (from Python) or thru a rest api (for Google Chart).
+Each part of the stack reads data relevant to it from this data structure and performs accordingly.
+The data structure is read directly (from Python) or thru a rest api (for Google Chart, using javascript).

 ### Algorithm